dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 #### Absolute vs Relative Path

-Even though these concepts should already be familiar, let's discuss how they work from the view of the VFS.
+Even though these concepts should already be familiar, let's discuss how they work from the VFS point of view.
-An absolute path is easy to understand: it begins at the top of the filesystem tree and specifics exactly where to go.
-The one caveat is that in a multi-root design it will need to indicate which filesystem the root is, windows does this by prepending a device id like so: `C:` or `D:`.
+An absolute path is easy to understand: it begins at the top of the filesystem tree and specifies exactly where to go.
+The one caveat is that in a multi-root design is that file-paths have to specify which filesystem they start from, windows does this by prepending a device id like so: `C:` or `D:`.
 A relative path begins traversing the filesystem from the current directory.
 Sometimes this is indicated by starting the filepath with a single dot '.'.
 A relative path is also one that doesn't begin at the file system root.

-It can be easier to design a design our VFS to only accept absolute paths, and handle relative paths by combing them with the current working directory, giving us an absolute path.
+It can be easier to design a design our VFS to only accept absolute paths, and handle relative paths by combining them with the current working directory, giving us an absolute path.
 This removes the idea of relative paths from the VFS code and can greatly simplify the cases we have to handle.

-As for how we track the current working directory of a program or user, that's information is usually stored in a process's control block, alongside things like privately mapped files (if support for those exists).
+As for how we track the current working directory of a program or user, that information is usually stored in a process's control block, alongside things like privately mapped files (if support for those exists).

 A filesystem driver also shouldn't need to worry about full filepaths, rather it should only care about the path that comes after its root node.